 It’s makeover time for the housing used by the Single-Parent Program at MDCH, and your help is needed to make it happen.
-Renovations to the apartments and houses are expected to cost about $60,000.
-The apartments were built in the 1970s; the houses are even older.
-Most have never seen significant updates.
-The first housing
+Renovations to the apartments and houses on campus began this summer and are averaging about $17,000 per unit.
+There are eight housing units altogether.
+The apartments were built in the 1970s and the

 Congratulations to Harmon Youngblood for being named “Divine Servant” at the 2018 Tampa Bay Area Benefit Dinner.
 Harmon is a member at Manhattan Avenue Church of Christ and has faithfully supported MDCH for many years.
 Harmon is shown here with Tim Deem, vice president of Development, on the left.